-It is anticipated that the probability of transmission structure failure occurring during operation is low, i.e., one occurrence in 150 years.
+It is anticipated that the probability of transmission tower failure occurring during operation is low, i.e., one occurrence in 150 years.
 The transmission and collector lines will be designed and constructed in accordance with applicable regulatory guidelines (e.g. International Electrical Commission standards) minimizing the risk of tower failure.

 SPK and the Operation and Maintenance Contractor would aim to minimize accidents and malfunctions with proper training and education of staff operating the control system.
 County emergency response staff would also be trained to appropriately deal with any potential accidents and malfunctions resulting from the operation of the turbines.

-With the implementation of an Emergency Response Plan which would include protocols for the proper handling of material spills and procedures to be undertaken in the event of a spill no adverse net effects are anticipated from spills during the Project.
+With the implementation of an Emergency Response Plan which would include protocols for the proper handling of material spills and associated procedures to be undertaken in the event of a spill no adverse net effects are anticipated from spills during the Project.

-4.13 EFFECTS OF THE ENVIRONMENT ON THE PROJECT
+4.12 EFFECTS OF THE ENVIRONMENT ON THE PROJECT

-Though the possibility of injury from ice fall from the turbine tower or blades, the likelihood of this happening with the built in safety features of the structures and ongoing maintenance of the equipment if very low.
-In addition, in accordance with O. Reg.
-359/09, the turbines are located at least the minimum regulated setback distance from any receptor and falling ice would likely not travel beyond the setback distance and thus not affect public health and safety.
+Though the possibility of injury from ice falling or shed from the turbine tower or blades, the likelihood of this happening with the built in safety features of the structures and ongoing maintenance of the equipment if very low.
+In addition, in accordance with under O. Reg.
+359/09, the turbines are located at least the minimum regulated setback distance from any receptor and the event of falling ice or ice shed would likely not fall beyond the setback distance and not affect public health and safety.